BMCC logo

 During Part B of each project, the group's job is to discuss the solutions posted during Part I of the project on the group discussion board and to revise the Prover and Explainer work for each problem until it is completely clear and correct.
 At the end of this week the final project for the whole group is uploaded.

 Group projects will be listed on the class Assignments page.
-At the beginning of the week in which a group project first begins, go to the "Group Projects" button in Blackboard, and then go to the "Group Project Discussion Board" from there.
+At the beginning of the week in which a group project first begins, go to the "Group Projects" button in Brightspace, and then go to the "Group Project Discussion Board" from there.

 1. The group leader will assign problems to each member of your group.